-Hedonism isn’t happiness.
-It’s short-sighted.2 One reason the hippie movement of the 60s failed is because things stopped being fun once people started going hungry.
+Hedonism isn't happiness.
+It's short-sighted.2 One reason the hippie movement of the 60s failed is that things stopped being fun once people started going hungry.

 Yes, too much future focus is a bad thing – you've got to stop and have fun every now and again.
 But hedonism is worse – you'll end up addicted to drugs, stuck with a half-dozen STDs, unemployed, divorced, or homeless.